jufi2112/GameJam2018_Brigade_Vollrausch/README.md

 # GameJam2018_Brigade_Vollrausch

-This is our conrtibution as 'Brigade Vollrausch' to the 2nd Game Jam of the computer science faculty of the Technische Universität Dresden.
+This is our contribution as 'Brigade Vollrausch' to the 2nd Game Jam of the faculty of computer science of the Technische Universität Dresden.
+Our group of three people had 48 hours to develop this masterpiece.

 Our game is about hovering blocks!